Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 It is a crime to knowingly or intentionally deliver, possess with intent to deliver, or manufacture with intent to deliver drug paraphernalia knowing that the person who receives or who is intended to receive it intends that it be used as drug paraphernalia.
 Our explanations of delivery, possession with intent, and manufacturing controlled substances also apply to drug paraphernalia charges.

-If an item has more than one potential use and one of those uses is legal, it may be difficult to prove that the distributor of the item knew the recipient intended to use it as drug paraphernalia (particularly if the distributor did not ask).
+For example, if an item has more than one potential use and one of those uses is legal.
+It may be difficult to prove that the distributor of the item knew the recipient intended to use it as drug paraphernalia (particularly if the distributor did not ask).
 The difficulty of knowing what another person intends to do with a product can often provide a defense to the charge.

 Delivery, possession with intent to deliver, or manufacturing with intent to deliver drug paraphernalia is —